-Human-centred design 101: here’s what it means for architectural design
+Human-centred design 101: here’s what it means for architecture

 Applying human-centric design principles to our buildings and structures can have a wide range of benefits for both their occupants and the environment.

-From air quality and noise pollution to the functional layout of the land, transport and accessibility, the everyday lives of people are closely associated with the built environment they live in.
+From air quality and noise pollution to the functional layout of land, transport and accessibility, the built environment has a significant impact on human health and wellbeing.

-Because of this, more needs to be done to create residential, industrial and commercial structures that support both individuals and the planet, and this requires a human-centred approach.
+Because of this, more needs to be done to create residential, industrial and commercial structures that support the needs of individuals and communities.
+To achieve this, the occupants and end users of infrastructure need to be considered throughout the entire building lifecycle, from planning and design through to construction and operation.

 What is human-centred design (HCD)?

-Human-centred design (HCD) is a solution-based framework that puts real people at the centre of the design and development process and considers the human perspective at every stage.
+Human-centred design (HCD) is a solution-based framework that puts real people at the centre of each of the design phases of a product’s development and considers the human perspective at every stage.

 The idea for HCD is often traced back to a Stanford University design study in 1958, when Professor John E. Arnold first suggested that engineering design should be human-centred.